Menu

 With this, you may find that your period comes more frequently than it should, every twenty-one days for example, instead of the average twenty-eight day cycle.

-A sex hormone imbalance such as low progesterone and too much oestrogen, is sometimes theoried to be at fault, as a low progesterone level may mean that the luteal phase can’t be sustained for long enough, so is cut short, bringing on your period sooner and harming chances of falling pregnant.
+A sex hormone imbalance such as low progesterone and too much oestrogen, is sometimes theorised to be at fault, as a low progesterone level may mean that the luteal phase can’t be sustained for long enough, so is cut short, bringing on your period sooner and harming chances of falling pregnant.
 More on that below.

 Delayed Periods